vtex/shoreline/packages/admin-ui-docs/docs/components/input-password.md

 ### Overview

-Example of `InputPassword` with all its features.
+Example of `InputPassword` with all of its features.

 ```jsx live
 function Example() {